MatchuPitchu/typescript-summary/Readme.md

     }
     ```

-- Generic Classes: use generic type T and use it for property "data" that this will be and Array (-> T[])
+- Generic Classes: use generic type T and use it for property "data" that this will be Array (-> T[])

   ```TypeScript
   class DataStorage<T extends string | number | boolean> {